The understanding and treatment of Pulmonary Hypertension is a rapidly growing field and yet there are still many unknowns

 ADVANCE OUTCOMES (APD811-301)

-A Study Evaluating the Efficacy and Safety of Ralinepag To Improve Treatment Outcomes in PAH Patients
+A Study Evaluating the Efficacy and Safety of Ralinepag To Improve Treatment Outcomes in PAH Patients already on standard therapy.

 Enrolment commencing 2019